-In the world of e-commerce, there are two distinct types of commerce platforms: traditional and headless.
+In e-commerce, there are two distinct types of commerce platforms: traditional and headless.
 Traditional commerce is what you might know as having an online shopping cart that takes customers from the front end product page when choosing products and then moves them to the backend on checkout.

-Headless commerce, on the other hand, doesn't have such a shopping cart at all.
+On the other hand, Headless commerce doesn't have such a shopping cart.
 Instead, it relies on 3rd party integrations to handle transactions in real-time when a customer chooses a product.
 For many businesses, this makes sense because they don't want their data out in the open or locked into one system.

 Let's answer those questions below.